Kursk submarine disaster: Practice torpedo blamed

 The government report confirmed that Kursk had been sunk by a torpedo explosion caused when high-test peroxide (HTP), a form of highly concentrated hydrogen peroxide, leaked from cracks in the torpedo's casing.
 The fuel in the torpedoes carried by Kursk was inexpensive and very powerful.
 Ordinarily, the oxygen combines with kerosene fuel in the torpedo engine to propel the missile at higher speeds for longer ranges than conventional torpedoes.

 HTP is normally stable until it comes in contact with a catalyst.
-It then expands 5,000 times in volume extremely rapidly, acting as an oxidiser, generating large volumes of steam and oxygen.
+It then expands 5,000 times in volume extremely rapidly, acting as an oxidiser, generating large volumes of steam and oxygen in a highly exothermic reaction.
 Torpedoes using HTP had been in use since the 1950s, but other navies stopped using them because of the danger inherent in their design. sank in 1955, killing 13 sailors, when an experimental torpedo containing HTP exploded as it was being loaded.

 Investigators concluded that the leaking HTP had catalytically decomposed when it came in contact with copper commonly found in the bronze and brass used to manufacture Kursks torpedo tubes.
 Once HTP begins decomposing, it is impossible to stop until the fuel is exhausted.
 The 1000 kg of concentrated HTP ruptured the torpedo's 500 kg kerosene fuel tank and caused an explosion equal to 100–250 kg of TNT that registered 2.2 on the Richter scale on detectors hundreds of kilometres away.

 Salvage crews located a piece of the number-four torpedo cover on the seabed 50 m behind the main wreckage.
 Its position, distance, and direction relative to the rest of the submarine indicated that it was deposited there as a result of the first explosion in that tube.

 According to an article that briefly appeared on Thursday 17 August 2000 on the website of the official newspaper of the Russian Defence Ministry, Krasnaya Zvezda, Kursk had been refitted in 1998—four years after it was commissioned—to carry torpedoes fueled using the cheap HTP.
 The article reported that some specialists in the Russian Navy opposed use of the HTP-fueled torpedoes because they were volatile and dangerous.
 The story did not appear in the print edition on Friday 18 August.
 Instead, the article was replaced with another that speculated the submarine had collided with an "unidentified object".
 The change was likely due to political pressure.
 Vice-Premier Ilya Klebanov, chairman of the government commission investigating the disaster, had a vested interest in blaming the disaster on a collision with a NATO vessel.
 As head of the defence industries he had promoted use of the HTP torpedoes over safer, more-expensive silver-zinc battery-powered torpedoes in spite of objections from naval officers.